The apprenticeship levy transfer and how to use it

 You’ve probably heard of the apprenticeship levy, a policy introduced by the government in 2017.
 It requires larger employers to spend a proportion of their budget to fund apprenticeship training.
 This encourages businesses to think seriously about workforce training and development – and take advantage of the range of qualifications available through the apprenticeship system.

-Currently SMEs are missing from this focus, instead having to contribute to the cost of training through a co-investment route with the government.
-This cost can be prohibitive and the availability of co-investment funding is sometimes an issue.
+Currently SMEs are missing from this focus.
+Instead, they have to contribute to the cost of training through a co-investment route with the government.
+This cost can be very high and it can be hard to find co-investment funding.
 Meanwhile, larger businesses are struggling to make full use of their levy, with an estimated £470m unspent in London in 2017/18.

 Apprenticeship levy transfer allows bigger employers to reallocate up to 25% of their apprenticeship levy to other businesses.
-This is great news for SMEs as they can use this for apprenticeships and the development of existing employees.
+This is great news for SMEs as they can use this to start apprenticeships and develop existing staff’s skills.